Skip to main content

 Research has demonstrated that certain CYP19A1 genotypes interact with sex to influence mortality after acute coronary syndrome, with a variant allele increasing risk in men while being protective in women, highlighting the profound, sex-specific impact of this genetic variation.

 The clinical implication is that the dosing of an aromatase inhibitor, such as Anastrozole, should be guided by both the patient’s serum estradiol levels and their underlying CYP19A1 genotype.
-A patient with a for high aromatase activity will likely require more vigilant monitoring and potentially higher doses of Anastrozole to maintain an optimal T/E2 balance and mitigate cardiovascular risk.
+A patient with a genetic predisposition for high aromatase activity will likely require more vigilant monitoring and potentially higher doses of Anastrozole to maintain an optimal T/E2 balance and mitigate cardiovascular risk.

 The interplay of genetic variants across multiple biological pathways creates a unique cardiovascular risk profile for each individual undergoing hormone optimization.